 Lighting concept and lighting master plan for a historic industrial monument

 The lighting picks up on the historical lighting situation while at the same time taking into account current lighting requirements.
 The industrial heritage value of the building ensemble can still be experienced after dark.
-With the help of a sustainable lighting concept consisting of energy-saving, reduced lighting that avoids unnecessary light emissions, visitors are intuitively guided around the grounds.
-The realization on the whole area of the Spinnereimaschinenbau Altchemnitz can be done step by step in the next years, because different intermediate scenarios have already been considered in the lighting concept.
+With the help of a sustainable lighting concept consisting of energy-saving, reduced lighting that avoids unnecessary light emissions, visitors are intuitively guided to the site.
+The realisation on the entire grounds of the Altchemnitz spinning mill can take place gradually over the next few years, as various intermediate scenarios have already been considered in the lighting concept.

-The lighting concept for the Spinnereimaschinenbau is part of the EU project “URBACT 2nd Chance”, with the help of which the large old factory complex of the Spinnereimaschinenbau Altchemnitz is to be revived.
+The lighting concept for the Altchemnitz spinning mill was developed as part of the EU project “URBACT 2nd Chance”, which aims to revive the large old factory complex of the Altchemnitz spinning mill.

-You can download the lighting concept under the following link: https://www.chemnitz.de/chemnitz/media/unsere-stadt/stadtentwicklung/eu-foerderung/urbact/2018-08-28-lichtkonzept_spinnereimaschinenbau_kurz.pdf
+You can download the lighting concept at the following link: https://www.chemnitz.de/chemnitz/media/unsere-stadt/stadtentwicklung/eu-foerderung/urbact/2018-08-28-lichtkonzept_spinnereimaschinenbau_kurz.pdf